Why Study Alcohol and Other Drugs (AOD)?

 The AOD field offers several recognised pathways, depending on your experience and career goals:

+CHC53215 Diploma of Alcohol and Other Drugs.
 Ideal if you already work in the field or want to progress to case management or program coordination.
-You’ll learn advanced intervention techniques, program planning, and leadership skills.
+You'll learn advanced intervention techniques, program planning, and leadership skills.

-Each pathway is nationally recognised and aligns with Australia’s National AOD Workforce Strategy 2021–2031, which promotes professional development and workforce sustainability.
+Each pathway is nationally recognised and aligns with the National Alcohol and Other Drug Workforce Development Strategy, which promotes professional development and a sustainable workforce.

 Career Opportunities in the AOD Sector